tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * [ArcadeToken.sol](Activities/02-Ins_Mappings/Unsolved/ArcadeToken.sol)

-Now that we are familiar with the concept of tokens let's build one!
+Now that we are familiar with the concept of tokens, let's build one!

 * In order to build a token with Solidity, we need to learn one more data structure, called a `mapping`.